 In some areas, renting costs more than buying.
 You could turn your current home into a profitable rental and buy a cheaper house to live in.
 Ask a financial planner or tax pro about owning rental property, tax advantages, and strategies such as 1031 tax-deferred exchanges.

 Another option is selling your current home and buying a multi-unit property.
 Live in one unit and rent the others.
 Many people cover their entire mortgage payment with the rents, and that can free up a ton of cash for saving.

 If you can work from anywhere, like many in post-pandemic workplaces, it might be time to move to a lower cost of living.
-That will help you save before retirement and spend less afterward.
+That will help Working Moms Can Save before retirement and spend less afterward.

 Stay Focused and Positive

 Playing catchup with your retirement can seem like an insurmountable challenge.
 But the pandemic challenged you before, and you made it through.
 Be disciplined and creative, and you’ll clear this hurdle, too.